Pricing and hedging of SOFR derivatives: Swaps Referencing SOFR Average

-Since the forward SOFR swap rate is defined as an $\cF_t$-measurable level of the fixed rate $\kappa$ for which the single-period SOFR swap is worthless at time $t$ we obtain equality \eqref{eq3.18} for all $t \in [0,T+\delta ]$. \endproof
+Since the forward SOFR swap rate is defined as an $\cF_t$-measurable level of the fixed rate $\kappa$ for which the single-period SOFR swap is valueless at time $t$, it is readily seen that equality \eqref{eq3.18} holds for every $t \in [0,\Tdelta ]$.
+Equation \eqref{eq3.18x} is a direct consequence of \eqref{eq3.18} and representations of $\Bhh(t,\Udelta)$ and $\Bhh(t,\Tdelta)$ obtained in part (ii) of Lemma \ref{lem3.2}.
+Since ${\zeta}(t)-\wt{\zeta}(t)=1$ we have that, for every $t \in [0,\Udelta]$

-Before stating an alternative pricing result for a SOFR, we need to introduce some auxiliary notation.
-We already know from \eqref{eq3.13} and \eqref{eq3.14} that the process $Y:=1+\delta \Rsf(T,T+\delta)$ satisfies the linear SDE